AnantHariharan1996/Calculate_Excitation_Ratios/README.md

 Each row below this corresponds to excitation.
 So if you want excitation ratios (e.g. relative to the fundamental mode), divide excitation by the mode corresponding to the fundamental mode.

 ## CAVEATS:
-Works only for mode within a certain range, depending on which earth model.
+Works only for mode within a certain range, depending on which earth model you've decided to use.
 The code will let you know what modes are not retrieved if we don't have the corresponding eigenfunction saved.

 This code is probably not perfect!